 Upon matriculation, advising and support are available to all students.
 Academic skills, including time management, study techniques and test-taking skills, may need to be improved for students to succeed.
 Resources range from assigned faculty advisors, to Student Services, to psychologists, to assistant and associate deans as well as deans of the University.
 In addition to faculty advisors, all entering COM students are assigned a big brother/big sister, who serves as the mentor throughout their first year at the University.
-Learning specialists are available to offer academic skills workshops in addition to providing individual academic support through the Office of Learning Enhancement, located on the third floor of Smith Hall.
+Learning specialists are available to offer academic skills workshops in addition to providing individual academic support through the Office of Learning Enhancement.

-Learning Enhancement Program
+Learning Enhancement Programming